* Coaster Enthusiasts of Canada *

 CIRCUS: AN ALBUM (1998)

 By ?
 Granfield.
-Details the circus' history starting back with the
+Details circus history starting back with the

-animal abuse and freak shows, and then looks at its future.
+such as animal abuse and freak shows, and then looks at its

-Illustrated with artwork, circus paintings & posters, and
+future.
+Illustrated with artwork, circus paintings & posters,

 Published By: